 - The prices in the offers or other Contractual documents are exclusive of VAT that shall be added in the amount stipulated by applicable law.

-- The customer undertakes to pay reasonable expenses or additional costs incurred by the supplier in connection with the Performance, including the travel expenses outside of Prague, unless otherwise stated in the contractual documents.
+- The customer undertakes to pay reasonable expenses or additional costs incurred by the supplier in connection with the Performance, including the travel expenses, unless otherwise stated in the contractual documents.
 The amount and specification of such costs incurred will always be listed separately on invoices.

 - Should the supplier provide the customer with services or products that do not form a part of the Performance (the extra works) according to the Contractual documents, the customer is obliged to pay for such deliverables the price determined on the basis of the unit prices stated in the supplier’s price list valid on the date of provision of services or products.